-Bremer Canyon Expedition 28/1/2018
+Bremer Canyon Active Orca Expedition 28/1/2018

 The sky was alive with seabirds and the ocean with active orca today.
-In all directions, seemingly at all distances, the grey swells were misted with the small clouds of the breath of mutiple killer whales.
+In all directions, seemingly at all distances, the grey swells were misted with the small clouds of the breath of multiple killer whales.
 As we approached the nearest pod, familiar fins cut through the slaty swells, some of our passengers picking out Split Tip and Razor immediately.

 Until tomorrow,